 I did my primary school at Joyce Banda Foundation and my secondary at Providence Girls Secondary School and I completed my A levels at Phwezi Girls Secondary School.
 The two schools are boarding schools!
 My ambition was to be a doctor though I didn’t want to work with touching blood.
 I used to ask my mum if there was a way I could be a doctor without touching blood!
 When I went to TATCOT I was so glad to see that I could work with clients in my white coat and no blood touching.

 I pursued my diploma at TATCOT in Kilimanjaro.
 I was there from 2008 to 2011.
 TATCOT is the place where I discovered more about myself and what I like doing and what I would like to do.
 I was sponsored by 500 miles after I selected following an interview process.
 It was really the Grace of God.
-I am currently Studying with Human Study blended learning and I am now in my 6th semester completing my BSC in prosthetics and orthotics from Mahidol University.
-I am excited that I am going to be a certified prosthetist and orthotist in the next few months to come.
+Early in 2023, I graduated with a BSc in prosthetics and orthotics from Mahidol University after studying with Human Study e.V.
+I am excited to be a certified prosthetist and orthotist.

 I started liking my profession in the second year of the diploma program when I made a prosthesis and the patient walked.
 It was like a dream to me.
 I was so excited.
 From that time on I love being a part of giving people a second chance to walk another mile even if their normal limbs are amputated.

 Ever since I started training in prosthetics and orthotics, I have travelled to different countries in the world.
 I have travelled to South Africa, Tanzania, Cambodia, Thailand and Egypt.
 I have been with different kinds of people in my profession and I have learnt so much.
 I found one thing in common in all P and O’s around the word.
 Our joy is not in the delivery of the brace or prosthesis, but in the outcome of the brace or prosthesis.
 We are happy when a function is restored and when a life is made better because of our service.